-The Early College program is part of a comprehensive effort to stimulate a college-going culture throughout the service region by offering high school students the opportunity to start college while still enrolled in high school.
+The Early College program is part of a comprehensive effort to stimulate a college-going culture throughout the service region offering high school students the opportunity to start college while still enrolled in high school.
 The program uses both dual and concurrent enrollment strategies, in which fees are mostly waived or very minimal, resulting in a highly equitable approach.

-The goal has been to allow every ninth grader at 40 high schools throughout Kern County to have the opportunity to earn at least 12 college credits during their high school career.
+The goal has been to allow every ninth grader at nearly 40 high schools throughout Kern County to have the opportunity to earn at least 12 college credits during their high school career.
 Some students will earn an associate degree simultaneously as they complete 12th grade.
-The Early College program is part of BC's equity agenda and currently 11,918 students participating in dual or concurrent enrollment courses through Bakersfield College annually, and 10% of these students are participating in degree completion pathways that will allow them to earn an associate degree by the time they graduate from high school.
+The Early College program is part of the College's equity agenda and currently has over 10,500 students participating in dual or concurrent enrollment courses through Bakersfield College annually, and 10% (or 1,200) of these students are participating in degree completion pathways that will allow them to earn an entire associate degree by the time that they graduate from high school.